 White-rayed pentachaeta is an annual herb found in cismontane woodland and in valley and foothill grassland.
 It is often, but not always, found in serpentine soils.
 Bloom period is from March through May.
 Elevation ranges from 35 to 620 meters msl (CNPS, 2013).
 Two occurrences are documented within the CNDDB 5-mile radius surrounding the project site (Occurrence numbers: 1 and 7) (CDFW, 2013a).
 The nearest occurrence was documented approximately one mile to the southwest of the project site.
 The most recent documentation was of several million plants found in barren serpentine soils.
 Although no serpentine soils are found on the project site, grassland found in the location provides suitable habitat for white-rayed pentachaeta.
+This species was not observed during the March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey; however, the survey was conducted outside of the evident and identifiable blooming period.